flaneurette/Luxa/README.md

 # Plain UI
-Plain UI is a headless CMS, which outputs JSON file data through an API.
+Plain UI is a simple yet modern headless CMS, which outputs JSON data through an API.

 <img src="https://github.com/flaneurette/Plain-UI/blob/main/assets/demo.png" />

 # Installation

-Edit /resources/PHP/Class.DB.php and define the database and paths.
+1. Edit /resources/PHP/Class.DB.php and define the database and paths.

-Then;

-Import the PlainUI SQL file, goto the index page and login with: username: admin, password: admin.
+2. Import the PlainUI SQL file, goto the index page and login with: username: admin, password: admin.

-(Be sure to use a different BCrypt password on a production setting.)
+(Be sure to use a different Bcrypt password on a production setting.)

 # Uses
 It could be used with a JavaScript framework like VUE.js, React or UX.js, which also accepts JSON data objects: